-There’s no denying that in recent years, the world has changed dramatically.
-A global pandemic, climate change, political unrest, and the challenges of cyber security have all influenced the way we work and interact.
+There’s no denying that the world has changed dramatically in recent years.
+A global pandemic, climate change, political unrest, and cyber security challenges have all influenced how we work and interact.
 These factors affect organizations and individuals across industries, continents, and workplaces.

 Amidst these changes, we have seen the advent of a new video economy, which is already shaping how people interact with each other and the world around them.
 Video now plays a critical role in safely connecting patients with healthcare providers, making education and public services more accessible, and facilitating business continuity by enabling both internal meetings and customer-facing interactions to happen from anywhere.

 With recent trends in communication, we now see the enormous opportunities offered by video for making business more efficient and public services more accessible.
-But just as importantly, it’s become clear that corporate video communications plays a critical role in the reduction of CO2 emissions created by unnecessary travel for business, healthcare, and services.
+But just as importantly, it’s become clear that corporate video communications play a critical role in reducing CO2 emissions created by unnecessary travel for business, healthcare, and services.

-The COVID-19 pandemic hit in the first quarter of 2020, and as a result, the video communication market exploded.
-As remote working became the “new normal,” many organizations made the switch from in-person to video meetings.
+The COVID-19 pandemic hit in the first quarter of 2020, so the video communication market exploded.
+As remote working became the “new normal,” many organizations switched from in-person to video meetings.
 Video meeting technology was so widely – and quickly — embraced that video has now become an integral part of most organizations’ operations, strategies, and workflows.
-We now see that this new way of working will continue long after the pandemic is over.
+We now see that this new way of working will continue long after the pandemic.

-Video meetings are being used in a variety of ways, from department meetings to virtual doctor’s appointments to sales and customer service.
-But what we and many others have seen is that knowledge workers can — and will continue to — work from a variety of locations: the home, the office, the long weekend getaway, or the co-location hub in the suburbs.
-Work is no longer dependent on your location, as long as the right tools and resources are at hand.
+Video meetings are used in various ways, from department meetings to virtual doctor’s appointments to sales and customer service.
+But we and many others have seen that knowledge workers can — and will continue to — work from various locations: the home, the office, the long weekend getaway, or the co-location hub in the suburbs.
+Work no longer depends on your location if the right tools and resources are available.

-A return flight from London to Paris for one meeting is no longer seen as necessary, or even acceptable; neither is traveling across town for a 30-minute consultation with a financial advisor or healthcare provider, when that meeting can be just as productive over video.
+A return flight from London to Paris for one meeting is no longer seen as necessary or acceptable; neither is traveling across town for a 30-minute consultation with a financial advisor or healthcare provider when that meeting can be just as productive over video.

-Our mindset has shifted, and public and private organizations around the world are adapting.
+Our mindset has shifted, and public and private organizations worldwide are adapting.
 In addition to cutting emissions related to travel, leaders are also looking at ways to reduce e-waste - video conferencing technology trends are changing.

-As the world looks to video communication to eliminate unnecessary travel, they are also focusing on how to extend the lifetime of their video conferencing equipment and upgrade it in the most efficient and sustainable ways possible.
+As the world looks to video communication to eliminate unnecessary travel, they are also focusing on extending the lifetime of their video conferencing equipment and upgrading it in the most efficient and sustainable ways possible.

 While video meetings bring people closer together, there is no denying that we live in a time of geopolitical complexity and tension.
-Nations need to think about how they are operating their structures for defense, government, and public institutions, which is resulting in increased demands for communication tools that promote and facilitate privacy, trust, and data sovereignty.
+Nations need to consider how they operate their structures for defense, government, and public institutions, resulting in increased demands for communication tools that promote and facilitate privacy, trust, and data sovereignty.

 Organizations need to be asking: